White spots : Causes, care, best creams and skincare

 Cause

-Under-the-skin whiteheads are caused by sebum, which normally drains to the surface through the hair follicle, but in these cases it becomes trapped inside the pores.
-The follicle then becomes blocked: this is where the bacteria known as Propionibacterium acnes trigger skin inflammation and acne, sparking a reaction characterized by papules and pustules.
+Whiteheads under the skin are caused by sebum, which normally drains to the surface through the hair follicle, but in these cases becomes trapped inside the pores.
+The follicle becomes blocked: this is where the bacteria known as Propionibacterium acnes trigger Skin inflammation and acne, sparking a reaction marked by papules and pustules.

 The best active ingredients for treating whiteheads:

-• Beta-hydroxy acids (BHA): like salicylic acid, which is oil-soluble and an excellent ingredient for treating blemishes.
-Once it enters the pore, it breaks down and dissolves what’s clogging it.
-It has strong anti-inflammatory and antibacterial properties and also helps fade post-acne marks.
+• Beta-hydroxy acids (BHA): such as salicylic acid, which is oil-soluble and an excellent ingredient for treating blemishes.
+Once it enters the pore, it dissolves and breaks down what is clogging it.
+It has strong anti-inflammatory and antibacterial properties, and also helps fade post-acne marks.

-• Alpha hydroxy acids (AHA): like pyruvic acid and glycolic acid, which have antibacterial and exfoliating properties.
+• Alpha-hydroxy acids (AHA): such as pyruvic acid and glycolic acid, which have antibacterial and exfoliating properties.

 • Niacinamide: at a concentration of 3-5% for sebum-regulating and antibacterial effects.

-• Azelaic acid: which has antibacterial properties, inhibits keratinocyte proliferation, has anti-inflammatory, antioxidant, and skin-lightening effects.
+• Azelaic acid: which has antibacterial properties, inhibits keratinocyte proliferation, and has anti-inflammatory, antioxidant, and depigmenting effects.

-• Retinoids: like retinol, known for its sebum-regulating properties.
+• Retinoids: such as retinol, known for its sebum-regulating properties.

 How to Get Rid of Whiteheads: Useful Tips

-Treatment for whiteheads depends on severity and can include various topical and systemic agents aimed at reducing sebum production, comedone formation, inflammation, bacterial load, and normalizing the keratinization process.
+The treatment for whiteheads depends on severity and can include various topical and systemic agents aimed at reducing sebum production, comedone formation, inflammation, and bacterial load, as well as normalizing the keratinization process.

-The main tip is to not squeeze them!
-You risk infecting the surrounding area, further irritating your skin (yes, even if you do it with a tissue, and encourage the formation of red post-acne marks that won’t fade quickly.
+The main tip is to never squeeze them!
+You risk infecting the surrounding area, further irritating your Skin (yes, even if you use a tissue), and making post-acne red marks appear that will not fade quickly.

 How to Prevent Whiteheads

-Wash your face every day, morning and evening, always using a gentle cleanser specifically formulated for blemish-prone skin: be careful with antibacterial soaps and over-scrubbing, as these can cause inflammation (remember that whiteheads are the precursor to inflammatory acne).
+Cleanse your face every day, morning and evening, always using a gentle Purifying Cleansing Mousse formulated specifically for blemish-prone Skin: be careful with antibacterial soaps and over-scrubbing, as these can cause inflammation (remember that whiteheads are the precursor to inflammatory acne).

-Protect your skin with lightweight moisturizers and SPF: don’t further damage your skin barrier.
+Protect your Skin with lightweight moisturizers and SPF: do not further damage your skin barrier.